-Psoriatic arthritis can vary a great deal between different people so it’s not possible to offer specific advice on what you should expect.
+Psoriatic arthritis can vary a great deal between different people.
+This makes it difficult to offer advice on what you should expect.

-Psoriatic arthritis will usually have some effect on function and quality of life, but treatment will help to reduce the effects it has.
+It will usually have some effect on your ability to get around and your quality of life, but treatment will reduce the effect it has.

-There’s no specific test for psoriatic arthritis, but the diagnosis is based on your symptoms and a physical examination.
-Your doctor will check for psoriasis and may ask if there's a history of psoriasis or psoriatic arthritis in your family.
+There’s no specific test to diagnose psoriatic arthritis, so a diagnosis will be made based on your symptoms and a physical examination by your doctor.
+Tell your doctor if you have any history of psoriasis or psoriatic arthritis in your family.

-Psoriatic arthritis can have similar symptoms to gout, so x-rays of your back, hands and feet may also be helpful, as psoriatic arthritis can affect the bones and joints in these areas in a different way to other conditions.
+X-rays of your back, hands and feet may help because psoriatic arthritis can affect these parts of the body in a different way to other conditions.

-Other types of imaging, such as MRI and ultrasound scans, may help to confirm the diagnosis.
+Other types of imaging, such as ultrasound scans and magnetic resonance imaging (MRI), may help to confirm the diagnosis.

 You may also see:

-- a physiotherapist, who can give you advice on exercises to help maintain your mobility
+- a physiotherapist, who can advise on exercises to help maintain your mobility

-- an occupational therapist, who can give you advice on protecting your joints from further damage, for example, by using splints or altering the way you perform tasks to reduce the strain on your joints
+- an occupational therapist, who can help you protect your joints, for example, by using splints for the wrist or knee braces.
+You may be advised to change the way you do some tasks to reduce the strain on your joints.

-- a podiatrist, who can assess your footcare needs and offer advice on special footwear.
+- a podiatrist, who can assess your footcare needs and offer advice on special insoles and good supportive footwear.